preetamchayan/Voxel-Curvature-Estimator/README.md

 #define VOXELIZER SERIAL
 #endif
 ```
-in `Voxelizer/MeshVoxelizer.h` and change your backend from the one that you need and is available on your system.
+in `Voxelizer/MeshVoxelizer.h` and change `SERIAL` to the backend you wish to execute and is available on your system.
 Similarly, choose a backend for curvature estimator in `CurvatureEstimator/CurvatureEstimator.h`.

 ### Serial-only build, most portable